 Tips to Keep Healthy During Winter:

-Taking Time to Replenish: Listen to your body, and take time to replenish your reserves, winter is a time to recharge and take time to go within.
-Nourish Yourself: Nourish yourself with warming food and drink lots of water.
+Taking Time to Replenish: Listen to your body and take time to replenish your reserves; winter is a time to recharge and take time to go within.
+Nourish Yourself: Nourish yourself with warm food and drink lots of water.
 Eat warming foods such as root vegetables, whole grains, and small amounts of meat or fish protein.
-If you are a vegetarian, eat more beans, nuts, and tempeh.
+Eating more beans, nuts, and tempeh if you are a vegetarian.

 Water is the most yin of all the five elements.
 The organ systems associated with the Water element are the Kidneys and Bladder, which rule water metabolism and maintain homeostasis.

 Kidney (Yin Organ) - In Western medicine, the kidneys regulate water metabolism and stabilize the heart and blood pressure.
 In Traditional Chinese Medicine (TCM), Kidney energy is also said to be responsible for healthy teeth, bones, and bone marrow.
 Because ancient Chinese medical scholars considered the brain and spinal cord to be extensions of the bone marrow, the Kidney is thought to rule over the skeletal structure and function and, consequently, over intelligence, reason, perception, and memory.

 Bladder (Yang Organ) - The second organ associated with the water element is the urinary bladder, which Western medicine describes as a hollow sac with muscular walls and is connected to the kidneys by the ureters.

 When the bladder is not functioning optimally, the entire system is in danger of congestion and filling up with toxic wastes.
 Symptoms of an imbalance in this organ can include depression, fatigue, or difficulty adapting to new circumstances.